Our Elementary Program

 An accumulative growing comprehension of how to make numbers work together to aid in real life matters

-A draw toward the written and spoken word for the purpose of communication and personal enjoyment
+A natural draw toward the written and spoken word for the purpose of communication and personal enjoyment

-An deeper understanding of the natural world through a variety of Science topics
+A deeper understanding of the natural world through a variety of Social Studies and Science topics

 English Language Arts & Math Lessons